Eco-friendly Wedding Ideas

 45. Shop with ethical suppliers

 Find a jewelry designer who uses recycled or fair-trade metals or vintage and ethical stones to reduce the impact of buying new.
-We’re big fans of companies like Joie de Viv and AUrate, which practice social responsibility, giving back to charity with their profits, trace the origin of all of their diamonds, and even use recycled gold in their jewelry pieces.
+We’re big fans of companies like AUrate, which practice social responsibility, giving back to charity with their profits, trace the origin of all of their diamonds, and even use recycled gold in their jewelry pieces.

 46. Consider a lab-grown diamond